kholia/OSX-KVM/README.md

 ### Installation

 - CLI method (primary).
-Just run the `boot-macOS-Catalina.sh` script to start the installation proces.
+Just run the `OpenCore-Boot.sh` script to start the installation proces.

   ```
-  ./boot-macOS-Catalina.sh
+  ./OpenCore-Boot.sh
   ```

-  Experimental: Use the `OpenCore-Boot.sh` script to maximize fun ;)

   If you are new to installing macOS, see the [older README](README-OLD.md) for help.